Gelbpunkt/aiowiki/README.md

 print(await page.text) #print the page's text (library handled filtering of the HTML)

-await page.edit("That's a nice lib!") #edit the page, automatically uses the logged in user or anonymous
+await page.edit("That's a nice lib!") #edit the page, automatically uses the logged in user or anonymous await wiki.close() #the Wiki object also supports a context manager (async with) to close automatically
 ```